joespod/CBGatherStats/README.md

 ## Running the script

-Once you've added your details into the script, simply place it in a convenient folder and run it.
+Once you've added your details into the script, simply place it in a convenient folder and run it by:

+  opening a powershell window, changing into the folder, and typing .\gather_stats.ps1

+  -or-

+  Right click on gather_stats.ps1 and select 'run with powershell' from the menu

 This will start capturing data and will continue until you press a key in the window.